With so many different papers to choose from we try to give a little guidance to point you in the right direction.

 Section 1 – Copyshop papers

-We have two laser printers in the shop which are predominantly used for photocopying.
+We have a brand new laser printer in the shop which is predominantly used for printing order of service, flyers, posters and even artwork.
 The technology in laser printers sees toner being heated up by an image drum and then transferred onto paper via a fuser unit.

 Laser printers are extremely quick, but the image quality is nowhere near the output we get from our inkjet printers.
-Most copyshop jobs are completed same day.
+Most copy shop jobs are completed within 48 hours.
+If needed sooner, we provide an express delivery service to meet your deadline.

 Plain paper – 80gsm